 Spiral of Enquiry – Deeper Learning in Maths

-Reading and Phonics – We follow the Letters and Sounds programme for phonics and a range of banded books to support reading, including the Oxford Reading Tree series.
+Reading and Phonics – We follow the Little Wandle programme for phonics and a range of banded books to support reading, including the Oxford Reading Tree series.

 We would like to thank our partners in curriculum design who have been instrumental in providing support for our research projects.